cstroe/svndumpapi/README.md

 ## Consumers

-A [`RepositoryConsumer`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryConsumer.java) consumes the various pieces of an [`Repository`](src/main/java/com/github/cstroe/svndumpgui/api/Repository.java).
+A [`RepositoryConsumer`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryConsumer.java) consumes the various pieces of a [`Repository`](src/main/java/com/github/cstroe/svndumpgui/api/Repository.java).
 Specializations of a consumer are:

 * [`RepositoryMutator`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryMutator.java): changes the SvnDump in some way
 * [`RepositoryValidator`](src/main/java/com/github/cstroe/svndumpgui/api/RepositoryValidator.java): validates the correctness of the SvnDump in some way